swiing/hugo-theme-primer/README.md

 # Hugo theme primer

-`hugo-theme-primer` makes it easy to use css primer in hugo.
+`hugo-theme-primer` makes it easy to use primer in hugo.

+- [hugo](https://gohugo.io) is an open source static site generator.

+- [primer](https://primer.style) is the framework that makes the foundation of Github's design system.

 > :bulb: This is exploratory work to check the concept is worth.
 The theme is still very incomplete.
 Your contribution is welcome!